-Originally the church was built in the first half of the 13th century.
-Due to the location of the building on the artificial mound, shortly after completion of the construction, there were problems with the statics, which were solved by the addition of buttresses.
-In the fourteenth century, the church was decorated with frescoes.
-Over the next several decades, despite structural changes, the apse, the tower and the entire western side collapsed.
-In the mid-sixteenth century, the church was restored.
-In the second half of the eighties of the twentieth century, the church renovation began, preceded by archaeological research.
+The original Romanesque church in Nová Dedinka (Hungarian: Dunasápújfalu) was built in the first half of the 13th century.
+Due to the location of the building on an artificial mound, problems with statics arose soon after construction, which were solved by buttresses.
+In the 14th century, the church was decorated with frescoes.
+Over the next several decades, despite the repairs carried out, the apse, tower and the entire west side collapsed.
+In the mid-sixteenth century, the church was rebuilt, although without the tower and with a changed chancel.
+In the second half of the eighties of the twentieth century, renovation of the church began, preceded by archaeological research.

 The church was situated on an artificial mound, probably erected in the early Iron Age.
 It was built as a classic Romanesque building, consisting of a nave on a rectangular plan, with a small tower embedded in the western part and with a semicircular apse on the eastern side.
 The external façades of the church were decorated with lesenes, connected to each other in the upper part and forming a series of blind arcades with semicircular crowns.
 The lighting was provided by narrow, splayed on both sides windows with semicircular heads.
 The entrance to the church led from the south.
 Inside, the western part of the nave was filled with a gallery.
 From the 14th century, the internal facades were decorated with Gothic wall paintings, depicting, among others, Michael the Archangel weighing the souls, St. Catherine and St. Nicholaus.